amgraham/dlist/README.md

 Enhancement
 ----

-It will look prettier if you also utilize four icons and a web-font, they are "turned off" by default so you can get up and running immediately, you should enable them though.
+It will look prettier if you also utilize four icons and a web-font, they are "turned off" by default so you can get up and running immediately.

 The four icons are from http://somerandomdude.com/work/iconic/ and included in this release for your convenience.